Is group life insurance worth it?

 If you want to sign up or adjust your coverage, you’ll need to wait until your employer’s annual open enrollment period.
 However, if you’ve experienced a qualifying life event — like having a child or getting married — you’ll be eligible to enroll in group life insurance, even if open enrollment has passed.

 Should I get life insurance through work?

-Yes, if your employer offers free group life insurance, it’s worth taking advantage of that.
+Yes, if your employer offers free group life insurance, it’s worth taking advantage of.
 Likewise, if you have a serious medical condition or only need a small amount of life insurance, it could be a good fit.

 Group life insurance can offer free or low-cost coverage to employees, but it may not be sufficient — especially if you have outstanding debt or a family or assets to protect.